climate LITIGATION

 We protect the right to a liveable planet.

-Given the dramatic nature of the climate crisis, the failure of companies, governments, and politicians to take action is irresponsible—and unlawful.
-Protect the Planet sees the legal system, at both the national and international level, as one of the most powerful levers for combating the climate crisis.
+The failure of companies, governments, and people in positions of political responsibility to act is irresponsible in view of the dramatic nature of the climate crisis—and cannot be right.
+Protect the Planet sees the legal system, especially in democratic states—at both the national and international levels—as one of the most powerful levers for combating the climate crisis.

 Climate Litigation: Strategic Lawsuits